mswiseman/hemp_survey/README.md

 Learning R can be hard.
 I'm uploading this code in hopes of helping you learn; I'm no expert and I'm not a very efficient coder, but I hope you will find it helpful regardless.

 ## Load necessary libraries
-If you haven't installed any of these libraries, remember you can typically install them through the `install.packages('packagenamehere')' command.
+If you haven't installed any of these libraries, remember you can typically install them through the `install.packages('packagenamehere')` command.

 ```r setup
 library(tidyverse)          # manipulating and plotting data